neelsg/lithium/docs/tour.md

 ## Defining new types

+    import console "github.com/neelsg/lib/console"

-    vertex type:
+    type vertex struct(
-        x pub int
+        x int,
-        y pub int
+        y int
+    )

-    main func:
+    fn main
-        v vertex
+        let v vertex
         v.x, v.y = 1, 2
         console.log(v)

 Lithium allows simple object-oriented programming.
-A type is a collection of properties and methods and is often called a class in other languages.
-Note the `pub` keyword in front of the property names that make these properties available for use outside of the type itself.
+A new type can be defined from any existing type, inheriting the properties and methods of the existing type.

 ## Methods

-    vertex type:
-        x, y pub float
-        dist pub func() float:
-                return math.sqrt(x * x + y * y)
+    import console "github.com/neelsg/lib/console"

+    type vertex struct(x, y float)

+    fn vertex(v).dist() float
+        return (v.x ^ 2 + v.y ^ 2) ^ 0.5

-    main func:
+    fn main
-        v vertex
+        let v vertex
         v.x, v.y = 1, 2
         console.log(v.dist())

-Methods are functions defined within a type.
+Methods are functions defined with the type defined at the start.

-## The setter function
+## The initializer function

-    vertex type:

-        x, y pub float

-        = func(xInit, yInit float):
+    import console "github.com/neelsg/lib/console"

+    type vertex struct(x, y float)

+    fn vertex(v).=(xInit, yInit float)
-            x, y = xInit, yInit
+        v.x, v.y = xInit, yInit
         return

-        dist pub func() float:
-            return math.sqrt(x * x + y * y)
+    fn vertex(v).dist() float
+        return (v.x ^ 2 + v.y ^ 2) ^ 0.5

-    main func:
+    fn main
-        v vertex = (1, 2)
+        let v vertex = (1, 2)
         console.log(v.dist())

-You can create a function with the label `=` in a type which will act as the initializer for the type.
-The initializer is activated either by calling the type as a function in an expression such as `vertex(1, 2)` or by assigning to a variable of the specified type as in `v vertex = (1, 2)`.
+You can create a function with the label `=` for a type which will act as the initializer for the type.
+The initializer is activated either by calling the type as a function in an expression such as `vertex(1, 2)` or by assigning to a variable of the specified type as in `var v vertex = (1, 2)`.

-## Private values

-    vertex type:

-        x, y float

-        = func(xInit, yInit float):
-            x, y = xInit, yInit
-            return

-        dist pub func() float:
-            return math.sqrt(x * x + y * y)

-    main func:
-        v vertex = (1, 2)
-        console.log(v.dist())

-If you omit the `pub` keyword for properties or methods, they are only available to the methods in the object itself.
-If you try to use `v.x` in the main function in this case, you will get a compile error.

-## Getters and setters
+## Interfaces

-    vertex type:
-        = func(xInit, yInit float):
-            x, y = xInit, yInit # This will call the respective set functions return
+    import console "github.com/neelsg/lib/console"

+    interface hasX
         x float
-        x get float:
-            return x # This will get the underlying variable only because it is used inside the get method x set(xVal float):
-            if xVal >= 0:
-                x = xVal # This will set the underlying variable only because it is used inside the set method
-            else:
-                x = -xVal

-        y float
-        y get float:
-            return y
-        y set(yVal float):
-            if yVal >= 0:
-                y = yVal
-            else:
-                y = -yVal

-        dist pub func() float:
-            return math.sqrt(x * x + y * y)

-    main func:
-        v vertex = (1, 2)
-        console.log(v.dist())

-Properties can have a `get` and `set` method which allows for more control over what happens when you retrieve or assign a value to that property.
-These methods are public by definition.

-If both a `get` method for a property as well as the actual property is defined, the `get` method will take preference whenever that method is used outside of the actual code run by the `get` method itself.
-Similarly, the `set` method also overrules an actual property in the type if such actual property is defined.

-## Inheritance

-    main func:
-        myInt type(i int):
-            double pub func() myInt:
-                return i * 2

-        i myInt = 3
-        console.log(i.double().double()) # This will print 12

-The `type` keyword can take parameters to specify which other type/(s) it should inherit from which allows you to create new types by extending existing ones.

-## Interfaces

-    hasX interface:
-        x get float

-    vertex type:
-        x, y pub float
-        = func(xInit, yInit float):
+    type vertex struct(x, y float)

+    fn vertex(v).=(xInit, yInit float)
-            x, y = xInit, yInit
+        v.x, v.y = xInit, yInit
         return

-    printX func(o hasX):
+    fn printX(o hasX)
         console.log(o.x)

-    main func:
+    fn main
-        v vertex = (3, 4)
+        let v vertex = (3, 4)
         printX(v) # This will print 3

 Interfaces specify which properties and methods a type must have to satisfy it.
 You can use an interface as a parameter in a function and ensure that any object that is passed to that function must satisfy that interface.
 If you try to pass an object that does not satisfy the interface or try to use the parameter in the function in a way that is not allowed by the interface, you will get a compile error.